 This is a research project to explore the technical and commercial feasibility of converting between gas and electricity networks to optimise the utilisation of both networks through a Dual Fuel Transport Hub.
+The project is partnered with Cadent Gas.

 The increase in electrification has led to interest in a new gas-electricity transport hub concept to leverage the potential synergies between the gas and electricity sectors.
 The project will explore the relevant technology and business models to develop a viable configuration that will deliver customers with clean energy at minimum cost.
 The hub may consist of the following: